darienmt/darienmt.github.io/_posts/2019-05-15-looking-at-flying-aircrafts.markdown

 It was a fantastic project.
 I enjoyed it.
 I am looking forward to figuring out what else can I do with that data.
 I think a video showing all the aircraft trajectories in a day could be an exciting next step.

-If you are interested in, see the application working, send me an email, and I will create an account for you.
+If you are interested in, see the application working, contact me, and I will create an account for you.

 Happy coding!